pithlessly/pithlessly.github.io/callcc.md

 evaluation order: we know `call/cc` returns a value of type `a`, but as the initial examples demonstrated, the types alone don't tell us enough to know which one exactly.

-I suspect, but do not know for sure, that this is the source of the distinction between propositions and types in many dependently typed proof assistants: propositions are a subset of types whose proofs cannot be inspected or pattern matched, enabling the language to introduce classical axioms as propositions without breaking referential transparency.
+I suspect that the computational structure of negation is related to the distinction between propositions and types in many dependently typed proof assistants: propositions are a subset of types whose proofs cannot be inspected or pattern matched, enabling the language to introduce classical axioms as propositions without breaking referential transparency.